haagahelia/devops-course/docs/deployment/tags.md

 - rollback

+TASK ??
+Split workflow to two workflows.
+The first one handles the linting and testing and the second one handles the deployment.
+The second should start after the first one is passed and executed.

 ### Github releases

 You can create a release in GitHub from an existing tag.
 To do this, go to the main page of your repository and click the **Create a new release** link.
 From the `Choose a tag` dropdown, select the desired tag.
 Add a title and release notes, then click the **Publish release** button when you're ready.